 3. Foster and maintain relationships virtually

 Gen Z and early talent actually see a lot of value in virtual connections.
-Nearly 7 in 10 Gen Zers said in a survey that they don’t need to meet in person to forge a professional connection.
-Whether you’re hosting events on campus, online, or both, you need a plan to foster those connections before and after—most of which will likely happen virtually.
+A Handshake survey found that 61% of students say they prefer to attend a mix of virtual and in-person events, compared to 33% who prefer to attend only in-person events.* Whether you’re hosting events on campus, online, or both, you need a plan to foster those connections before and after—most of which will likely happen virtually.

 For example, before career fairs or other recruitment events, you can: